 We like how our chicken turns out when we set the Instant Pot to HIGH pressure for 10 minutes.
 Then let it natural release for 10 minutes.

-The neat thing about the pressure cooker is that it is pretty intuitive and will make sure its hot enough to cook the chicken before the timer starts.
-When cooking frozen chicken, you don’t have to adjust the time, since the pressure cooker does it for you.
+The neat thing about the pressure cooker is that it is pretty intuitive and will make sure it's hot enough to cook the chicken before the timer starts.
+When cooking frozen chicken, you don't have to adjust the time, since the pressure cooker does it for you.
+Magical, right?

 HOW TO SHRED CHICKEN